rasika2012/openchoreo/docs/proposals/0245_introduce-build-plane.md

 ## Design

-The `BuildPlane` is a dedicated environment for executing CI workflows such as:

-- Building container images
-- Running unit/integration tests
-- Publishing build artifacts
+A `BuildPlane` represents an execution environment for build-related workloads (e.g., building container images, running tests, publishing artifacts).
+It is backed by a Kubernetes cluster and integrated via Argo Workflows.

 It operates via Argo Workflows within its own Kubernetes cluster, separate from both the Control Plane and Data Plane.
 Each `BuildPlane` is registered using a `BuildPlane` CR, which contains the connection details needed by the Control Plane to delegate build executions.

 **Key Benefit**:
 Resource isolation: build workloads do not compete with runtime workloads for cluster resources.

-> **Note**: A DataPlane can also serve as a BuildPlane in certain configurations.
+> **Note**: A DataPlane cluster can act as a BuildPlane if explicitly configured.

 ---